-- One on one classes allow for a trainer to focus on your individual dog’s needs.
+- One-on-one classes allows a trainer to focus on your individual dog’s needs.

-- These classes allow for more practice of obedience commands than group setting classes.
+- These classes allow for more practice of obedience commands than a group class.

 - One on one training allows for owners to build a bond with their obedience trainer.